Employee Assistance Program (EAP) Services for Energy & Utilities in Australia

 Supporting Technical and Frontline Staff

-In her capacity as a powerline worker, Samantha had always been proud of how successfully she was able to do her duties.
-However, she was psychologically and physically exhausted as a result of being called out to assist with emergency situations for a number of months following a significant storm season.
-Her sleep was all over the place, and she was feeling more and more anxious about her safety at work.
-Samantha was afraid to ask for help when her manager told her about EAP programs.
+As someone who worked on power lines, Samantha had always been proud of how well she did her job.
+She was, however, mentally and physically worn out from being called to help with emergencies for several months after a big storm season.
+It was hard for her to sleep, and she was getting more and more worried about her safety at work.
+Samantha was scared to ask for help when her boss told her about EAPs.

 Strengthening Workplace Culture and Retention